Please also check out our Guide to Summer Camp at CWR!

 How do you staff your camp?
 Our summer staff consists of 42 college-age students.
 They love the Lord, love serving young people, and love having fun!
 Many of our summer staff are former CWR campers.
 The summer staff experience is so rewarding that 45-60% of our staff return each summer.
 Each staff member will go through a week and a half of staff training prior to campers arriving.

 What if I want to send my camper a letter or package?
 We highly encourage parents to send letters to their child while at camp.
 This is a very special and important time of the day.
-Parents may also drop off letters and packages for the week during check-in at the campstore.
+Parents may also drop off letters for the week during check-in at the campstore.
 To make sure they are delivered on time, please indicate the day you would like them delivered.
 Please refrain from sending your child food or candy.
 Address mail as follows:

 (Camp week, boxcar and number)